nicholasess/internship-entria-challenge/README.md

 # Repository about test Internship Entria

-For study, i wrote the challenge of Entria, if you want to see requireds, click (https://github.com/entria/jobs/blob/master/internship/challenge.md)[here]
+For study, i wrote the challenge of Entria, if you want to see project own, click [https://github.com/entria/jobs/blob/master/internship/challenge.md](here)

 ## Internship Challenge